-To switch to the Compiz window manager, from the System menu, select Preferences > Look and Feel > MATE Tweak > Windows.
+To switch to the Compiz window manager, from the System menu, select Menu ► Preferences ► MATE Tweak ► Windows.
 For the window manager setting, select Compiz (Advanced GPU accelerated desktop effects).
 Confirm the change when prompted.
-If the setting is unavailable, your hardware is not capable of the advanced acceleration required to use Compiz and the default screen magnifier is available.
+If the setting is unavailable, then your hardware is not capable of the advanced acceleration required to use Compiz and the default screen magnifier is available.